maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

 ibmcloud
 ```

-which is a universal command line tool for interacting with all IBM Cloud services, including Kubernetes cluster.
+which is a universal command line tool for interacting with all **IBM Cloud services**, including Kubernetes cluster.

 ```
 kubectl